Tax Implications of Selling a Business

 If you have a C-Corporation and the transaction is structured as an asset sale, you will be subject to double taxation which will take a very large bite from your business sale proceeds.
 It is the worst-case scenario.
 To learn more, read these two articles: Newsletter Issue #64 - C-Corporation Tax Implications and C-Corp vs. S-Corp – Tax Consequences When Selling a Business.

-There are ways to ameliorate the situation.
+There are strategies to avoid or at least mitigate the tax bite.
 If you own a C-Corp, you can switch to an S-Corp to save on taxes, but there’s a 10-year built-in-gain rule that might limit the tax benefit of doing so.
 To learn more, read: Newsletter Issue #65 - Achieving a Partial C-Corporation Tax Benefit.
-Another tax avoidance possibility is allocating a portion of the business value to “personal goodwill.”
-It’s a complex undertaking, but can provide a huge tax savings if it is applicable to your situation.
-To learn more read: Personal Goodwill When Selling a Business.

 Stock Sale vs. Asset Sale Tax Implications

-There are two ways to structure a business purchase agreement.
-For most small business sales, the transaction is structured as an asset sale, where the corporate entity is selling its assets, and the proceeds from the sale are deposited into the corporation.
 A C-Corp asset sale is subject to double taxation and a pass-through entity asset sale may be subject to depreciation recapture.
 On the other hand, a stock sale, whereby the shareholder sells his stock ownership (or his interest in pass-through entities) to the buyer, usually results in taxes being paid at lower capital gain rates.
-A stock sale is favorable for the seller, but unfavorable for the buyer.
-However, often the buyer’s legitimate concerns about a stock sale trumps the seller’s desire for the tax savings of a stock sale.
-To learn more, read: Stock Sale vs. Asset Sale When Selling a Business.

 Purchase Price Tax Allocations